Parliamentary constituencies in Northumberland: 1950–1979

+1983–present

 Historical representation by party

 A cell marked → (with a different colour background to the preceding cell) indicates that the previous MP continued to sit under a new party name.

 1885 to 1918

 1918 to 1950

 1 original 1922 victor Hilton Philipson (National Liberal) declared void due to electoral fraud.
 Mabel Philipson won the subsequent by-election for the Conservatives.